johnthomasdev/website-builder/README.md

 ## Key Features
 * **Prompt-to-Website** – describe the desired site and receive HTML/CSS/JS.
-* **Smart Web Search** – automatically searches for working image URLs, website cloning info, and design inspiration.
-* **Website Cloning** – provide any website URL and it will search and recreate the layout/design.
-* **Working Images** – searches for and uses actual loadable image URLs instead of placeholders.
 * **Iterative Editing** – keep chatting to refine an existing project; the agent keeps state across turns via SQLite checkpoints.
 * **RAG** – the agent can pull context from past code snippets to stay consistent.
 * **Embeddings on save** – any manual edits are automatically re-indexed so the AI is aware of them.